RmigD/piframe/README.md

 > sudo mount -a

 #### Synchronize the desired Google Photos album with directory /mnt/fotos (rclone usage)
-This will get the images from the Google Photos album called "piframe0" with folder /mnt/fotos.
+This will get the images from the Google Photos album called "piframe0" into the folder /mnt/fotos (which is actually the .bin file).

 Setting up rclone is beyond this documentation, but it's really easy.
-After installing it, run:
+See the bottom of this file for more info.
+After installing it (or unzipping the files), run:
-> rclone config
+> ~/rclone-v1.53.1-linux-arm/rclone config
-And follow the instructions.
-You will need to create the album via rclone.
+...and follow the instructions.
 ##### Notes:
+1. Installing rclone via apt-get installed an older version of rclone, without the option to sync Google Photos.
+I just downloaded the latest 32 bit ARM version from rclone and unzipped it into the home folder.
-1. Google won't let rclone touch the current albums in Google Photos via the current version of its API.
+2. Google won't let rclone touch the current albums in Google Photos via the current version of its API.
 This is why you need to create an album with rclone itself.
-2. Installing rclone via apt-get installed an older version of rclone, without the option to sync Google Photos.
-I just downloaded the latest 32 bit ARM version from rclone and unzipped it into the home folder.
+See next step.

-Create the album in Google Photos
+Create the album in Google Photos, via rclone:
 > ~/rclone-v1.53.1-linux-arm/rclone mkdir remote:album/piframe0
 You can then add a couple of photos to the album for testing purposes.
 Run the synchronization command (pull images from Google Photos into /mnt/fotos):
 > ~/rclone-v1.53.1-linux-arm/rclone sync piframe:album/piframe0 /mnt/fotos
 Mount the .bin file as mass storage so that the digital photo frame interprets it as a USB stick that was just connected: